uiuc-ischool-accessible-computing-lab/maidr/README.md

 - ⠒ represents values from 33% to 66%
 - ⠉ represents values from 66% to 100%
 - "⠀" (braille space) represents null or empty values
-- "⢳" represents a row seperator
+- "⢳" represents a row separator

 ### Boxplot